-The Lancet Series on bipolar disorderMay 9th, 2013 in Psychology & Psychiatry /
+The Lancet Series on bipolar disorderMay 9, 2013 in Medicine & Health / Psychology & Psychiatry

 Bipolar disorder – where patients experience recurrent episodes of mood disturbance, ranging from extreme elation (mania) to severe depression – is thought to affect roughly 2% of the world's population in its most pronounced forms (bipolar I and II), with milder forms of the disorder affecting another 2%.
 A new Lancet Series provides a comprehensive overview of the genetics, diagnosis, and treatment of bipolar disorder, outlining future challenges, and debating imminent changes to the criteria that psychiatrists use to diagnose the illness.

 According to a Lancet Editorial accompanying the Series, "Bipolar disorder is not just about the extremes of emotion: it is also about the individual who exists both at, and between, those extremes.
 The psychiatrist of the future must be able to ally human and scientific understanding; to collaborate meaningfully and respectfully with patients in planning care; and to be confident and pragmatic, but receptive to new discoveries that may challenge the very basis of his or her understanding of mental illness.
 Psychiatry demands exceptional doctors."

 Series paper 1 – Scientists may be on verge of identifying biological mechanisms that lead to bipolar disorder

 Bipolar disorder is currently diagnosed purely on the basis of clinical symptoms, typically presenting as alternating periods of depression and mania.
 These episodes may differ in severity and may be accompanied by other symptoms such as hallucination and delusions.
 However, there is now compelling evidence that genes affect predisposition to bipolar disorder, and the authors of the first Series paper review current knowledge in this area.